gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

 hide_table_of_contents: true
 ---

-# Handle reply with wait() and wake()
+# Handle Reply with wait() and wake()

-Now let's use the knowledge about `exec::wait()`/`exec::wake()` functions and try to improve the program that was shown in the previous lesson.
+Now, let's apply our understanding of the `exec::wait()`/`exec::wake()` functions to enhance the program introduced in the previous lesson:

 ![gif 2](../img/03/wait_wake.gif)

-As you can see, the user will no longer receive two separate messages; instead, a single reply will be sent at the end of the entire process.
+The user will now receive a single reply at the end of the entire process, instead of two separate messages.

-## First program
+## First Program

-As the second programme remains unchanged, let's proceed directly to examining the modifications in the first program:
+Since the second program remains unchanged, let's take a closer look at the changes in the first program:

 ```rust
 type MessageSentId = MessageId;